puetzp/pullconf/documentation/src/configuration/resources/file.md

 | `name` | string | The name of the environment variable. | yes | |
 | `value` | string | The value of the environment variable.
 If this parameter is omitted the variable will be set to an empty string. | no | |

+> Note that `command` is not passed through a shell.
+One way to use shell-specific features such as pipes is to install a script (e.g. via [file](file.md)) first and then execute this script in `command`.

 ## Examples